 7. Data Analytics

-In order to stay ahead of the competition and grow your online school or course, you must be able to measure and improve certain important metrics.
+To stay ahead of the competition and grow your online school or course, you must be able to measure and improve certain essential metrics.

-Both platforms have features that allow you to analyze your data quickly and easily from right within your dashboard.
+Teachable and Thinkific platforms allow you to analyze your data quickly and easily from right within your dashboard.

-Let’s take a closer look at the analytics features to help you decide which is the best one to leverage your data efficiently.
+Let’s look at the analytics features to help you decide which is best to leverage your data efficiently.

-It provides you with the right types of analytical tools so you can produce actionable insights and make data-driven decisions in your business.
+It provides you with the right types of analytical tools to produce actionable insights and make data-driven decisions in your business.

 You get automated check-ins that allow you to encourage your students as they learn.
-You can easily communicate with them using automated progress and reminder emails.
+In addition, you can easily communicate with them using automated progress and reminder emails.

-This feature also gives you the ability to send email broadcasts to specific groups within your user base and even run highly personalized campaigns targeted at those particular segments.
+This feature also allows you to send email broadcasts to specific groups within your user base and even run highly personalized campaigns targeted at those particular segments.

-You can take this a step further by personalizing the messages to match your brand.
+You can take this further by personalizing the messages to match your brand.

-You can even check on the status of any of your students using specific filters.
+You can even check on your students’ status using specific filters.

-Growth and cohort reporting tools allow you to monitor and optimize your business from your dashboard.
+Growth and cohort course reporting tools allow you to monitor and optimize your business from your dashboard.

 You get features like detailed segmentation and data exports, among many others.
 Also, you can integrate your account with remarketing tools like Google Ads and Facebook.